chiashenglin0204/Clinic-Scheduling-Server/README.md

 - `PUT /appointments/{appointmentId}`: Update an existing appointment.
 - `DELETE /appointments/{appointmentId}`: Cancel an appointment.

-For detailed information about the available endpoints, request examples, and responses, please refer to the [API Documentation on Postman].
+For detailed information about the available endpoints, request examples, and responses, please refer to the OpenAPI specification at
+`http://localhost:8080/swagger-ui/index.html` after running the server

 ## Contributing